 The Utility recorded contractual services - legal expense of \$366 in the test year.
 Supporting documentation confirming the legal expense was provided.
-Staff made no adjustments to this account.
-As such, staff recommends contractual services - legal expense for the test year of \$366.
+We made no adjustments to this account.
+As such, we hereby approve a contractual services - legal expense of \$366 for the test year.